You are here: Home > Program in Developmental Endocrinology and Genetics

 Director: Forbes D. Porter, MD, PhD

 Janice Chou's Section on Cellular Differentiation conducts research to delineate the pathophysiology of glycogen storage disease type Ia (GSD-Ia), deficient in G6Pase-alpha (or G6PC), GSD-Ib, deficient in the glucose-6-phosphate transporter (G6PT or SLC37A4), and glucose-6-phosphatase-beta (G6Pase-beta or G6PC3) deficiency, and to develop gene therapies for these disorders.
-Chou's group showed that G6PT, SLC37A1, and SLC37A2 are endoplasmic reticulum (ER)–associated Pi-linked antiporters but that only G6PT matches the characteristics of the physiological ER G6P transporter.
-The Section also showed that neutrophils express the G6PT/G6Pase-beta complex and that inactivation of G6PT or G6Pase-beta leads to the enhanced neutrophil apoptosis that underlies neutropenia in GSD-Ib and G6Pase-beta deficiency.
+Chou's group showed that G6PT, SLC37A1, and SLC37A2 are endoplasmic reticulum (ER)–associated phosphate-linked antiporters but that only G6PT matches the characteristics of the physiological ER G6P transporter.
+The Section also showed that neutrophils express the G6PT/G6Pase-beta complex and that inactivation of G6PT or G6Pase-beta leads to the enhanced neutrophil apoptosis that underlies the neutropenia in G6Pase-beta deficiency and in GSD-Ib.
 Chou's group further showed that G6Pase-beta is essential for energy homeostasis in neutrophils and macrophages.
-A G6Pase-beta deficiency prevents recycling of ER glucose to the cytoplasm, leading to neutrophil/macrophage dysfunction.
-More recently, Chou's group showed that the mechanism of neutrophil dysfunction in GSD-Ib arises from activation of the HIF-1α/PPAR-γ pathway.
+G6Pase-beta deficiency prevents recycling of ER glucose to the cytoplasm, leading to neutrophil/macrophage dysfunction.
+More recently, Chou's group showed that the mechanism of neutrophil dysfunction in GSD-Ib arises from activation of the HIF-1 alpha/PPAR-gamma pathway.
 Chou's Section developed mouse models of GSD-Ia, GSD-Ib, and G6Pase-beta deficiency.
-Using GSD-Ia mice, the Section developed an adeno-associated virus (AAV) vector–mediated gene transfer that corrects hepatic G6Pase-α deficiency and prevents chronic hepatocellular adenoma formation.
+Using GSD-Ia mice, the Section developed an adeno-associated virus (AAV) vector–mediated gene transfer that corrects hepatic G6Pase-alpha deficiency and prevents chronic hepatocellular adenoma formation.
 The AAV vector developed by Chou's group is the leading candidate in clinical trials for the treatment of human GSD-Ia.

-Angela Delaney's Unit on Genetics of Puberty and Reproduction investigates the mechanisms responsible for the initiation of pubertal onset in children.
+Angela Delaney's Unit on Genetics of Puberty and Reproduction investigates the mechanisms responsible for pubertal onset in children.
 In collaboration with the Reproductive Endocrine Unit (REU) at the Massachusetts General Hospital (MGH), and under the mentorship of William Crowley, one of the world's leading experts on disorders of gonadotropin-releasing hormone (GnRH) secretion, Delaney is conducting translational research on the neuroendocrine and genetic control of GnRH secretion and its regulation of gonadotropin secretion and gonadal physiology.
-The collaboration aims to phenotypically and genetically characterize subjects with isolated hypogonadotropic hypogonadism (IHH).
+The collaboration aims to phenotypically and genetically characterize subjects with isolated hypogonadotropic hypogonadism (IHH) and other, more common disorders of puberty.
 The Unit is using insights gained from the investigation of this clinically and genetically heterogeneous group of GnRH–deficient patients to explore the biological pathways that may contribute to the reactivation of GnRH secretion at puberty.
 In collaboration with the REU, a variety of molecular techniques are used to further characterize the known genetic defects causing IHH, as well as to identify new genes responsible for the regulation of pubertal onset.
 Such approaches will help define the developmental physiology of pubertal development in order to gain increased understanding of human disorders of puberty and reproduction.

 Joan Han's Unit on Metabolism and Neuroendocrinology conducts translational research on the genetic, metabolic, and neuroendocrine factors associated with pediatric obesity and neurocognitive development.
 The Unit studies rare genetic disorders associated with obesity (e.g., Alström, Bardet-Biedl, Prader-Willi, Smith-Magenis, and WAGR/11p deletion syndromes) as well as monogenic defects in the leptin signaling pathway (e.g., mutations affecting the genes for leptin, leptin receptor, melanocortin-4 receptor, and brain-derived neurotrophic factor) in order to gain insight into the neuroendocrine pathways that regulate human energy homeostasis and cognitive function.
 Candidate genes identified from these studies are further investigated in non-syndromic populations to determine whether common genetic variants are associated with differences in body composition and neurocognition.
 The goal of these investigations is to identify deficit-specific therapies for obesity and neurocognitive impairment.

-Anil Mukherjee's Section on Developmental Genetics conducts laboratory and clinical investigations into the hereditary neurodegenerative lysosomal storage disorders (LSDs) mostly affecting children.
+Anil Mukherjee's Section on Developmental Genetics conducts both laboratory and clinical investigations into the hereditary neurodegenerative lysosomal storage disorders (LSDs) mostly affecting children.
 Current laboratory research in this Section focuses on the molecular mechanism(s) of pathogenesis of a group of neurodegenerative LSDs called neuronal ceroid lipofuscinoses (NCLs), commonly known as Batten disease.
-Mutations in at least 13 different genes cause various types of NCLs.
+Mutations in at least 14 different genes cause various types of NCLs.
 At present, there is no effective treatment for any of the NCL types.
-The infantile NCL (or INCL) is an autosomal recessive LSD caused by mutations in the CLN1 gene, which encodes the lysosomal enzyme palmitoyl-protein thioesterase-1 (PPT1).
+The infantile NCL (or INCL) is an autosomal recessive LSD caused by mutations in the CLN1 gene, which encodes the lysosomal depalmitoylating enzyme, palmitoyl-protein thioesterase-1 (PPT1).
 PPT1 catalyzes the cleavage of thioester linkage in palmitoylated (S-acylated) proteins (constituent of ceroid), facilitating their degradation in lysosomes.
 Thus, PPT1 deficiency causes accumulation of ceroid in lysosomes, leading to INCL.
-Recently, the group identified a thioesterase mimetic that arrests neuropathology and markedly extends lifespan in a mouse model of INCL and is thus a potential drug target for INCL.
+Recently, the group identified a thioesterase-mimetic small molecule, N-tert-butyl hydroxylamine, which arrests neuropathology and extends lifespan in a mouse model of INCL and is thus a potential drug target for INCL.
+Gene-knockout and knock-in technologies as well as biochemical, molecular, and neurobiological techniques are utilized to conduct these studies.
+Translational research is emphasized.

 Forbes Porter's Section on Molecular Dysmorphology studies a group of human and mouse malformation syndromes attributable to inborn errors of cholesterol synthesis.
 The most common of these disorders is the Smith-Lemli-Opitz syndrome (SLOS).
 The Section studies both basic science and clinical aspects of SLOS, with the goal of developing and testing therapeutic interventions for SLOS.
-The Section also studies basic and clinical aspects of Niemann-Pick disease, type C. The group has maintained an ongoing Natural History trial for NPC and SLOS since 2006 and 1998 respectively.
+The Section also studies basic and clinical aspects of Niemann-Pick disease, type C (NPC).
+The group has maintained an ongoing Natural History trial for NPC and SLOS since 2006 and 1998 respectively.
 The NPC Natural History trial was designed to investigate biochemical markers and clinical aspects of NPC that could be used as outcome measures in a future clinical trial.
-In collaboration with the National Center for Translational Medicine, the Section initiated a therapeutic trial of 2-hydroxypropyl-β-cyclodextrin in NPC1 patients.
+In collaboration with the National Center for Translational Medicine, the Section initiated a therapeutic trial of 2-hydroxypropyl-β-cyclodextrin in NPC1 subjects.
+In collaboration with extramural investigators, the Section was awarded a U01 grant to evaluate the safety and efficacy of histone deacetylase inhibitor therapy in NPC1 subjects.

 Jack Yanovski's Section on Growth and Obesity studies metabolic and behavioral factors involved in body weight regulation and body composition during childhood in an effort to develop etiology-specific prevention and treatment approaches for pediatric obesity.
 The Section is investigating the effects of several genetic mutations in human pediatric obesity and murine models.
 Ongoing studies attempt to identify factors that predispose children to binge eating and related disorders.
 The Section's treatment and prevention studies are also directed at ameliorating conditions associated with hyperphagia.